In the Playhouse

 |£15 | £12 FoSG & Students|

-One of this country’s most renowned actors and one of this country’s most celebrated theatre producers discuss their respective careers performing and producing Shakespeare.
+Some of this country’s most renowned actors, producers and scholars discuss their respective careers performing, producing and researching Shakespeare.

 Adrian Lester in Conversation with Professor Ayanna Thompson